 Do: Drive Your Traffic to Your Digital Presence

-Direct mail will likely be one aspect of your marketing efforts.
+Direct mailing will likely be one aspect of your marketing efforts.
 Most brands will conduct the majority of their business online.

 Take advantage of direct mail’s high response rate to drive recipients to your website and social media platforms.
 Once you’ve gotten their attention, encourage them to follow your company online so they can stay up to date with your products.